Pinball-Reborn/greatest_showman/readme.md

 You can put information about the project here.

-Normally, you would explain what the project is for, as well as some basic steps to get it up and running on your local machine.
+Most of the time, you would explain what the project is for, as well as some basic steps to get it up and running on your local machine.